 Jacob Hill: While we don’t expect every employer to start recruiting exclusively via the National Probation Service, we exist to educate employers on the link between rehabilitation of those with convictions and the reduction of reoffending rates in the UK.

-As such, the key to our sustained growth lies in making a case for the positive benefits of employing those with a criminal record – so we’re willing to have those tough conversation with existing employees over their instinctive fears when it comes to working alongside those with convictions.
+As such, the key to our sustained growth lies in making a case for the positive benefits of employing those with a criminal record – so we’re willing to have those tough conversations with existing employees over their instinctive fears when it comes to working alongside those with convictions.

 We want to use technology to scale our impact.
 Following the pandemic, we’ve further developed our systems to enable us to support three times as many people throughout the UK – with the same number of colleagues.